openforis/fra-platform/server/definitions/en/tad.md

 Explanatory notes

 1. Includes both pristine and managed forests that meet the definition.
 2. Includes forests where indigenous peoples engage in traditional forest stewardship activities that meet the definition.
+3. Includes forest with visible signs of abiotic damages (such as storm, snow, drought, fire) and biotic damages (such as insects, pests and diseases).
-3. Excludes forests where hunting, poaching, trapping or gathering have caused significant native species loss or disturbance to ecological processes.
+4. Excludes forests where hunting, poaching, trapping or gathering have caused significant native species loss or disturbance to ecological processes.
-4. Some key characteristics of primary forests are:
+5. Some key characteristics of primary forests are:
     -	they show natural forest dynamics, such as natural tree species composition, occurrence of dead wood, natural age structure and natural regeneration processes;
     -	the area is large enough to maintain its natural ecological processes;
     -	there has been no known significant human intervention or the last significant human intervention was long enough ago to have allowed the natural species composition and processes to have become re-established.

 ## 1f Other land with tree cover

-### OTHER LAND WITH TREE COVER _(Supplementary term)_
+### OTHER LAND WITH TREE COVER

-> Land classified as **other land**, spanning more than 0.5 hectares with a **canopy cover** of more than 10 percent of **trees** able to reach a height of 5 meters at maturity.
+> Land classified as **"other land"**, spanning more than 0.5 hectares with a **canopy cover** of more than 10 percent of **trees** able to reach a height of 5 meters at maturity.

 Explanatory notes

 1. Land use is the key criteria for distinguishing between forest and other land with tree cover.
 2. Specifically includes: palms (oil, coconut, dates, etc), tree orchards (fruit, nuts, olive, etc), agroforestry and trees in urban settings.
 3. Includes groups of trees and scattered trees (e g trees outside forest) in agricultural landscapes, parks, gardens and around buildings, provided that area, height and canopy cover criteria are met.
 4. Includes tree stands in agricultural production systems, such as fruit tree plantations/orchards.
 In these cases the height threshold can be lower than 5 meters.
 5. Includes agroforestry systems when crops are grown under tree cover and tree plantations established mainly for other purposes than wood, such as oil palm plantations.
-6. The different sub-categories of other land with tree *cover* are exclusive and area reported under one sub-category should not be reported for any other sub-categories.
+6. The different sub-categories of “other land with tree cover” are exclusive and area reported under one sub-category should not be reported for any other sub-categories.
 7. Excludes scattered trees with a canopy cover less than 10 percent, small groups of trees covering less than 0.5 hectares and tree lines less than 20 meters wide.

 ### PALMS _(Sub-category of OTHER LAND)_